lindell/multi-gitter/README.md

 # The name of the branch where changes are committed.
 branch: multi-gitter-branch

+# Use pull requests made from forks instead of from the same repository.
+fork: false

+# If set, use forks from the defined value instead of the logged in user.
+fork-owner:

 # The name of a GitLab organization.
 All repositories in that group will be used.
 group:
   - example